intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 the situation can be recovered.

 Once this process has begun and deviations become entrenched, there is little that can be done to reverse the process.

 Protocol maintenace can help by carefully documenting the various forms of divergence and recommending limits on what is acceptable.
-This process can be tedious and time-consuming, but it is crucial in supporting the interoperability of both existing and new protocol implementations.
+This process can be tedious and time-consuming.
+For instance, the revision to HTTP/1.1 took considerable effort over more than 6 years.
+However, this sort of effort was crucial in supporting the interoperability of both existing and new protocol implementations.